 Dos, Don'ts, and Best Practices

 Expand to learn more about what should be done.

-- Pass through transport costs to customers.
+- Pass through costs where possible.

 Expand to learn more about what shouldn't be done.